Perturbed Fourier uniqueness and interpolation results in higher dimensions: Introduction

 Given these results, it was natural to ponder whether the functional-analytic methods by Ramos--Sousa are applicable in the non-radial setting from \cite{Stoller-fip-spheres}.
 More precisely, could a perturbed interpolation result in higher dimensions exist, in which the ``nodes" are ``perturbed spheres", that is to say, surfaces close to the spheres of radius $\sqrt{n}$?

-In this paper, we answer such questions using new ideas on the functional-analytic side stemming from the methods in \cite{Ramos-Sousa-perturbation}.
-Our first result pretains to radial functions in all dimensions and is a perturbation a natural generalization of the Radchenko--Viazovska formula, which was recently established by Bondarenko--Radchenko--Seip in \cite{BRS}.
-While this is not not explicitly written down in the cited reference, it readily follows form more general results in that paper, as we will explain in \S \ref{sec:fip-radial}.
-To state our first theorem, let $V^s(\R^d)$ denote the space of all $f \in L^1(\R^d)$ with the property that $(1+|x|^s) f(x)$ and $(1+|\xi|^s) \hat{f}(\xi)$ are both integrable and denote by $V_{\text{rad}}^s(\R^d)$ the subspace of radial functions.
-We return to these spaces in \S \ref{sec:perturbation-radial}.
+In this paper, we answer such questions using new ideas on the functional-analytic side stemming from the methods in \cite{Ramos-Sousa-perturbation} to obtain the results indicated in the abstract.
+All the proofs of the new results in this paper rely on a natural generalization of the Radchenko--Viazovska formula, which was recently established by Bondarenko--Radchenko--Seip in \cite{BRS}.
+While this is not not explicitly written down in \cite{BRS}, it follows form more general results in that paper.
+To be more precise, with some additional technical work, we will prove the following result in \S \ref{sec:fip-radial}.
+In the statement of the theorem and elsewhere, we denote by $\mathcal{S}(\R^d)$ the Schwartz space and by $\mathcal{S}_{\text{rad}}(\R^d)$ the subspace of radial Schwartz functions, equipped with the usual topologies.